 Support of our charitable organizations takes many forms as we host and coordinate drives, sponsor community-based events, and collect in-kind and monetary donations.
 Our assistance for charitable organizations includes promotion of the organization through partnerships, sponsorships, and volunteerism.
 Our mentorship includes youth development and promoting career development.
 Below are some of the organizations we partner with.

-Next Door Foundation: Our partnership spans three years and consists of hosting an annual book drive to support childhood literacy and development.
+Next Door Foundation: Our partnership consists of hosting an annual book drive to support childhood literacy and development.

-First Nations Studies (FNS) Program: Our partnership spans four years and consists of hosting an annual school supply drive to donate in-kind to support FNS students and the after-school program.
-We kick-off each month-long drive by hosting a burger meal cook-out on the Wgema Campus.
+First Nations Studies (FNS) Program: Greenfire hosts an annual school supply drive to donate in-kind to support FNS students and the after-school program.
 At the conclusion of the drive, all proceeds go to purchase the school supplies.

-Milwaukee Christian Center: Our partnership spans three years and consists of hosting an annual food drive to collect in-kind and monetary donations to stock the organization’s pantry.
+Milwaukee Christian Center: Greenfire holds an annual food drive to collect in-kind and monetary donations to stock the organization’s pantry.
 As part of the drive, we volunteer at least 40 hours each year to help with meal prep, serving, and clean-up.
 Our support also includes mentorship for their Youth Build Program by hosting tours at our jobsites in addition to hosting mock interviews that focus on youth development as they prepare for their next chapter in life.

-American Heart Association: Since 2016, Greenfire participates in the annual Heart Walk, which aims to eliminate heart disease and stroke.
-Throughout the years, Greenfire registered 140 walkers and donated over $2,250.
+American Heart Association: Greenfire participated in the annual Heart Walk, which aims to eliminate heart disease and stroke, as well as raising money to donate to the AHA.

 Near West Side Partners (NWSP): Greenfire continues our partnership with the Near West Side Partners by sponsoring NWSP events, coordinating and facilitating Wgema Campus tours, and collaborating and promoting community-focused events.